 Welcome to Rufus Books

-Hold your moose!
-We're (still) updating our website, sure as maple sugaring...
+Loose your moose!
+We've updated our website, sure as spring has sprung...

 Rufus Books Publishing is an independent small press based in Toronto specialising in the creation of quality publications by poets primarily from Canada, Ireland, and the United Kingdom.
 Using the best papers and techniques that adhere to traditions of old as well as a view to the modern, transcendence of the word in its best possible expression into tangible book form is the focus and celebration of all our publications.
 As such, the artwork, graphic design, and printing are vital in the production of the unique books, chapbooks, and broadsides created by Rufus Books Publishing.